Mix 4 tablespoons of softened vegan butter with 2 cloves of minced garlic and 2 tablespoons of fresh chopped parsley. Set aside for later.

 Marinate the king oyster mushrooms

-Place the mushroom slices into the marinade and allow to sit for at least 15 minutes.
-You can put them in the fridge and allow them to sit for up to 3 hours before sauteeing.
+Place the mushroom slices in the marinade and let them sit for at least 15 minutes.
+You can put them in the fridge and let them sit for up to 3 hours before sautéing.

 Cook the scallops

 Heat a large skillet with 1 tablespoon of oil over medium-high heat.
 Drain the liquid marinade off the mushrooms.
-Once the pan is hot, add the marinated king oyster mushrooms to the hot oil and allow them to cook for about 3-4 minutes on each side before flipping them over.
+Once the pan is hot, add the marinated king oyster mushrooms to the hot oil and cook for about 3-4 minutes on each side before flipping.

 Once cooked on both sides turn off the heat and add the vegan garlic butter and the juice of 1/4 a lemon to the pan.